paradite/model-benchmark-viz/README.md

 ### 🥈 o3

-o3 generated the second best visualization:
+o3 generated the second best visualization, with clear labels on the bar chart:

 ![o3](output/o3.png)